Arctic Research Foundation

-Arctic Research Foundation (ARF) is a private, non-profit organization based in Canada.
-Federally incorporated in 2011, ARF works with Indigenous and Northern communities, NGOs, government, private corporations and academia to facilitate science research and community initiatives.
+The Arctic Research Foundation (ARF) is a private, nonprofit organization based in Canada.
+Federally incorporated in 2011, ARF works with Indigenous and northern communities, non-governmental organizations (NGOs), government, private corporations and academia to facilitate science research and community initiatives.

 ARF’s mandate is to find innovative and flexible solutions to the unique challenges that are ever-present in the Arctic.

 By developing effective science-community partnerships and physical infrastructure initiatives, ARF aims to contribute to the economic, social and spiritual well-being of communities, provide important and timely information on how and why the environment is changing, and inform systems-based, adaptive co-management approaches to climate adaptation.